let me save expensive intermediate LINQ results in temp table

 For these kinds of queries in T-SQL, a good way to get predictable performance is to materialize expensive intermediate results into a temp table, and then join the temp table to later parts of the query.

 For example, imagine a query on a table of running totals, where first you need to self-join to turn running totals into single-period values, and then you want to do other aggregation on those single-period values, like grouping by store or salesperson.
 In that case, you get a more efficient query by ensuring that the server materializes results from the self-join rather than re-running the self-join multiple times.
-Of course, it would be great if the DBMS materialized automatically, but most modern DBMS's (including SQL 2008 R2) aren't usually that smart.

 But today in LINQ it's impossible to materialize those intermediate results without a round-trip to the client.
 Such a round-trip is OK when the intermediate results are only a few rows, but for million-row intermediate results it's not workable.